smartquant/ExcelDna.Utilities/README.md

 - Triggering / or preventing Recalculation by passing Action<> (or a lambda), the typical Screenupdating = false pattern

-- Interacting with tables as List<T> where T is a row object similar to an ORM
+- Interacting with sheets / range contents as List<T> where T is a row object similar to an ORM

 - DataTable extensions for interacting with excel ranges